TwinGEO

 It is not:

-TwinGEO defines Digital Twins differently:
+Within TwinGEO, Digital Twins are defined differently:

-Digital twins are not products.
+Digital Twins are not products.

 They are operational infrastructures of knowledge.